hany-william/signUpPage-repo/README.md

 # Description

-# this is a training project I have created to make a sign up page
+# This is a training project I have created to make a sign-up page
-# tools used {HTML - CSS - JS}
+# Tools used {HTML - CSS - JS}
+# JS has been used to make an interactice movemnet as toggling
 # No bootstrap Used
 # No responsiveness for Small screen